Mustang: 17th- and 18th-century dispersal

 Native American people readily integrated use of the horse into their cultures.
 They quickly adopted the horse as a primary means of transportation.
 Horses replaced the dog as a pack animal and changed Native cultures in terms of warfare, trade, and even diet—the ability to run down bison allowed some people to abandon agriculture for hunting from horseback.

 Santa Fe became a major trading center in the 1600s.
 Although Spanish laws prohibited Native Americans from riding horses, the Spanish used Native people as servants, and some were tasked to care for livestock, thus learning horse-handling skills.
 Oñate's colonists also lost many of their horses.
 Some wandered off because the Spanish generally did not keep them in fenced enclosures, and Native people in the area captured some of these estrays.
-Other horses were traded by Oñate' settlers for food, women or other goods.
+Other horses were traded by Oñate' settlers for women, or food and other goods.
 Initially, horses obtained by Native people were simply eaten, along with any cattle that were captured or stolen.
 But as individuals with horse-handling skills fled Spanish control, sometimes with a few trained horses, the local tribes began using horses for riding and as pack animals.
 By 1659, settlements reported being raided for horses, and in the 1660s the "Apache" were trading human captives for horses.
 The Pueblo Revolt of 1680 also resulted in large numbers of horses coming into the hands of Native people, the largest one-time influx in history.

 From the Pueblo people, horses were traded to the Apache, Navajo and Utes.
 The Comanche acquired horses and provided them to the Shoshone.
 The Eastern Shoshone and Southern Utes became traders who distributed horses and horse culture from New Mexico to the northern plains.
 West of the Continental Divide, horses distribution moved north quite rapidly along the western slopes of the Rocky Mountains, skirting desert regions such as the Great Basin and the western Colorado Plateau.
 Horses reached what today is southern Idaho by 1690.
 The Northern Shoshone people in the Snake River valley had horses in 1700.
 By 1730, they reached the Columbia Basin and were east of the Continental divide in the northern Great Plains.
 The Blackfeet people of Alberta had horses by 1750.
 The Nez Perce people in particular became master horse breeders, and developed one of the first distinctly American breeds, the Appaloosa.
 Most other tribes did not practice extensive amounts of selective breeding, though they sought out desirable horses through acquisition and quickly culled those with undesirable traits.
 By 1769, most Plain Indians had horses.